Sutton-on-Sea: Harbour plans

 Sutton le Marsh (as it was then called) was considered to be an ideal location for a new fishing harbour.
 The Sutton & Willoughby Railway & Dock Company was authorised by Parliament on 28 July 1884 to build docks at Sutton, and to make a railway branch line to the main line at Willoughby.
 Authorised share capital was £60,000.
 The company was unable to raise the capital it needed, and it built only the railway line and not the dock.

 In December 1886 a fresh concern, the North Sea Fisheries Harbour & Dock Company promoted the scheme again, and it asked the Great Northern Railway for financial assistance.
 The GNR was the dominant network in the area, and at that time rail conveyance of fresh fish to the centres of population was good business for railway companies.
 Grimsby was well served by a rival railway company, the Manchester, Sheffield and Lincolnshire Railway and the North Sea Fisheries company hoped that the GNR would fund the construction.
 However the GNR saw that the dock expenditure would be very heavy, and would not pay, and it refused.

 The idea of a new harbour was revived in 1891, when the Lancashire, Derbyshire and East Coast Railway was authorised to build a railway line across the country to Sutton.
 Sutton was preferred to Boston, which was also considered, because land was available at Sutton, and Trinity House said that Sutton was the best site for a port of refuge on that coast.
 This was a huge project, and once again the company was unable to raise the money it needed; it built a small portion of the planned railway, and did not start the harbour works.
 Eventually the company became owned by the Great Central Railway, which developed Immingham Docks from 1906.

 Education

 Sutton on Sea Community Primary School was built in 1862 as a National School, becoming a board school in 1887, and a council school in 1903.
 It became a primary school in 1964, and has been called the Sutton on Sea Community Primary School since 1999.

+Media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter.
+Local radio stations are BBC Radio Lincolnshire, Greatest Hits Radio Lincolnshire, Hits Radio Lincolnshire and Coastal FM, a community based station.
+The town is served by the local newspaper, Mablethorpe & Sutton Leader which publishes Wednesdays.

 Demography

-Retired status as to adult majority

 When the 2011 census was taken, Sutton on Sea had two electoral wards, North and South.
-The south ward ranked, out of all 8570 nationwide, 2nd by proportion of retirees in the total population, and the north ward ranked 6th.
-Between these, ranking 3rd, was neighbouring Trusthorpe and Mablethorpe South, since which time the ward has been redrawn as Mablethorpe).
+The south ward ranked, out of all 8570 nationwide, second by proportion of retirees in the total population, and the north ward ranked sixth.
+Between these, ranking third, was neighbouring Trusthorpe and Mablethorpe South, since which time the ward has been redrawn as Mablethorpe).
 The proportion on average, nationally was 15.6%; in the three wards mentioned the proportions respectively were: 45.5% retired, 41.1% retired and 42.1% retired.